marijavelickovska/world_capitals_challenge/README.md

 #### Flowchart

-To follow best practice, a flowchart was created for the app's logic, and mapped out using a free version of [Lucidchart](https://www.lucidchart.com/pages/ER-diagram-symbols-and-meaning) and/or [Draw.io](https://www.draw.io).
+To follow best practice, a flowchart was created for the app's logic, and mapped out using a free version of [Lucidchart](https://www.lucidchart.com/pages/ER-diagram-symbols-and-meaning) and [Draw.io](https://www.draw.io).
 The flowchart below represents the main process of this Python program.
 It shows the entire cycle of the application.

 ![screenshot](documentation/flowchart.png)